Agalinis fasciculata (Elliott) Raf.

 Habitat - Prairies, sandy open ground, thickets, woodland edges, fallow fields.

-Other info. - This striking species can be found mainly in southwestern and southeastern areas of Missouri.
-The plant can be identified by its big flowers (which have pink spots internally), and its linear leaves which have well developed axillary fascicles.
+Other info. - This striking species can be found in Missouri mainly near the southwestern corner, with scattered populations in the southeast.
 The plant is more common in states to the south and east and extends up the east coast to Maryland.
 Missouri is near the northwestern extent of its range.
 It grows well in relatively poor, sandy soils.
+The plant can be identified by its big flowers (which have pink spots internally), and its linear leaves which have well developed axillary fascicles.

 Photographs taken off Lee Rd 10, Auburn, AL., 9-23-04; also at St. Joe State Park, St. Francois County, MO, 9-5-2018 (SRTurner).